 - The residue from the burning of wood, coal, coke or other combustible materials.

 - Items not normally and usually generated by residents/inhabitants on a daily basis.
-May include, but is not limited to, furniture, furnishings, appliances, cabinetry, plumbing, and fixtures.
+May include, but not limited to, furniture, furnishings, appliances, cabinetry, plumbing, and fixtures.
 This shall not include those appliances or equipment that contain Freon, HVAC condensate or any other hazardous materials as defined by federal or state statute or local code.
 This definition excludes garbage, trash/rubbish, ashes, recyclable materials and yard waste.
+Bulk items are as set forth in the Solid Waste Rules and Regulations as adopted, and as may be amended, by resolution of the Board of Trustees of the Village of Brewster.

 - DWELLING, MULTIFAMILY